Near-optimal decomposition of unitary matrices using phase masks and the discrete Fourier transform: Decomposition Method

 where $\Theta = \text{diag}\left\{e^{i\theta_m}, e^{i\theta_n}\right\}$, $\Sigma = \left(\theta_m + \theta_n\right)/2$, $\delta = \left(\theta_m - \theta_n\right)/2$, and $X$ corresponds to the 50:50 beam splitter matrix given by

-When the unit cell operates within a multimode system ($N > 2$), the resulting transfer matrix is the $2\times2$ matrix defined in Eq.~\eqref{eq:transfert_matrix} embedded into the $N \times N$ identity matrix at modes $m$ and $n$.
+When the unit cell operates within a multimode system ($N > 2$), the resulting transfer matrix is the $2\times2$ matrix defined in ~\eqref{eq:transfert_matrix} embedded into the $N \times N$ identity matrix at modes $m$ and $n$.

 We will interpret each sMZI layer in the interferometer from Fig.~\ref{fig:Bell_design} as a multimode interaction.
 To ensure that each layer acts uniformly on the entire mode space, we will impose periodic boundary conditions on the mode indices so that interactions between channels $j$ and $j+1$ (mod $N$) will occur in even-numbered layers, as shown in Fig.~\ref{fig:bi-layer}(a).
+The fictitious interaction between modes 0 and $N-1$ happening at the boundary is set to the bar state (identity matrix), but is included for completeness.
 We will also follow the procedure of \cite{lopez2021arbitrary} and relabel the channels of the interferometer such that $\left\{0, 1, 2, \dots, N-1\right\} \rightarrow \left\{0, \frac{N}{2}, 1, \frac{N}{2} + 1, \dots, N-1\right\}$.
 This transformation can be achieved using the permutation matrix $K$, defined by

 The effect of this permutation on the channel labels can be seen in Fig.~\ref{fig:bi-layer}(a) for $N=6$ channels.

 With this relabeling, odd sMZI layers exhibit a simple structure, where each channel $j$ of the second half of the system (i.e., $j \geq N/2$) interacts with channel $j-N/2$, as highlighted in Fig.~\ref{fig:bi-layer}(b).
 This structure allows the transformation performed by an odd layer $k$ to be described by